segmentio/segment-docs/src/connections/delivery-overview.md

 ### Breakdown table
 The breakdown table provides you with greater detail about the selected events.

-To open the breakdown table, select one of the steps in the pipeline view.
+To open the breakdown table, select either the first step in the pipeline view (successfully received,) the last step in the pipeline view (successful delivery), or select a discard step and then click on a discard reason.

 This table displays the following details:
 - **Event details**: The event name or event type (track call vs. identify call, for example)
-- **Counts related**: How many of each event successfully made it through this pipeline step
+- **Counts related**: How many of each event either successfully made it through this pipeline step (in the case of the first or last steps in the pipeline view) or were filtered out (if you access it from a discard table)
 - **Related change percentage**: Insight into how the event counts differ from the last comparable time range as a percentage<sup>1</sup>

 <sup>1:</sup> *Segment calculates the related change percentage by subtracting the percent of events impacted in the previous time period from the percent of impacted events in the current time period.
 For example, if last week 15% of your events were filtered at a source, but this week, 22% of your events were filtered at a source, you would have a related change percentage of 7%.*